MIACA/Moving Image Archive of Contemporary Art Japanese

 img

-© Daido Moriyama, Courtesy by Taka Ishii Gallery
+© Daido Moriyama, Courtesy of Taka Ishii Gallery

 < Click the image >